Baroque: Urban planning and design

-16th through 19th century European cities witnessed a large change in urban design and planning principals that reshaped the landscapes and built environment.
+16th through 19th century European cities witnessed a large change in urban design and planning principles that reshaped the landscapes and built environment.
 Rome, Paris, and other major cities were transformed to accommodate growing populations through improvements in housing, transportation, and public services.
 Throughout this time, the Baroque style was in full swing, and the influences of elaborate, dramatic, and artistic architectural styles extended into the urban fabric through what is known as Baroque urban planning.
 The experience of living and walking in the cities aims to complement the emotions of the Baroque style.
 This style of planning often embraced displaying the wealth and strength of the ruling powers, and the important buildings served as the visual and symbolic center of the cities.

 St. Peter's Square is located directly in front of St. Peter's Basilica in Vatican City.

 The replanning of the city of Rome under the rule of Pope Sixtus V revived and expanded the city in the 16th century.
 Many grand piazzas and squares were added as public spaces to contribute to the dramatic effect of the Baroque style.
 The piazzas featured fountains and other decorative features to embody the emotions of the time.
 An important factor in Baroque style planning was to connect churches, government structures, and piazzas together in a refined network of axis'.
 This allowed the important landmarks of the Catholic Church to become the focal points of the city.